Hwange National Park, Zimbabwe

 Linkwasha Camp is set in a spectacular part of the Hwange National Park with incredible wildlife viewing both in summer and winter.
 With easy access to the best parts of the park, including Ngama Plains, this is a superb camp for both walking safaris and game drives.
 The camp offers panoramic views from every aspect and you can relax with sundowners whilst watching the continuous parade of wildlife at the camp waterhole.

 This open and airy camp blends in with the surroundings perfectly and has been built using sustainable and energy-efficient solutions.
 The camp sleeps 22 guests in seven twin/double tents and two family tents.
 The main communal area has multi-level decks ensuring wonderful views and the dining room, bar and lounge overlook the plains.
-There is a pool in the main area to enjoy cooling dips after game drives and during the winter there is a cozy winter lounge with a fireplace and small dining area as well as a library.
+There is a pool in the main area to enjoy cooling dips after game drives and during the winter there is a cosy winter lounge with a fireplace and small dining area as well as a library.
 For those wanting to enjoy romantic dinners alone there is also the option of private dining in several areas.

 As well as game drives and walking safaris you can also visit the local village and learn about the traditional ways of life of the local community.
 Also the resident ecologist at the camp can teach you more about the area, its wildlife and how they help to conserve it.
 At night the more adventurous can enjoy a thrilling sleep out on the specially built sleep-out deck where you can doze off under the stars surrounded by the sights and sounds of Africa.